normality2020 | short-movie

 But what we talk about when we talk about normality?

-Eventually, in light of what is now happening and it will happen, normality aims at instigating further argumentation on how we define, establish and apply normality in our life.
+Eventually, in light of what is now happening and it will happen, normality aims at instigating further argumentation on how we define, establish and apply our idea of normality in the everydaylife.

 original text / Silvia Susanna